MxEmexis/yt-dlp-simpleGUI/README.md

 Simple GUI to interact with the yt-dlp command-line downloader.

 ## How it works
-This program dowloads the *yt-dlp* binary from [yt-dlp repositories](https://github.com/yt-dlp/yt-dlp) and interacts with it using a simple interface built using Python with `Tkinter` and `urllib3` libraries.
+This program dowloads the *yt-dlp* binary from [yt-dlp repositories](https://github.com/yt-dlp/yt-dlp) and interacts with it using a simple interface built using Python with `Tkinter`.

-I will add more features to it later, but at the moment it can download MP3 audio and MP4 video using pre-set flags, and also update the yt-dlp binary.
+It can download MP3, FLAC and MP4 using pre-set flags, and also update the yt-dlp binary.

-## Platforms
-Windows and Linux, but with "Linux-first" philosophy in mind.

-## Requirements:
+## Required Libraries:

 - Tkinter (dev) for interface `(can be installed via pip/pipx)`
 - urllib3 (dev) for downloading the yt-dlp binary `(can be installed via pip/pipx)`